jinjialij/data_structure_algorithms/readme.md

 ```

 ### 167 Two Sum II - Input array is sorted
 > Given an array of integers numbers that is already sorted in non-decreasing order, find two numbers such that they add up to a specific target number.
-Return the indices of the two numbers (1-indexed) as an integer array answer of size 2, where 1 <= answer[0] < answer[1] <= numbers.length.
+<br> Return the indices of the two numbers (1-indexed) as an integer array answer of size 2, where 1 <= answer[0] < answer[1] <= numbers.length.
-> The tests are generated such that there is exactly one solution.
+<br>The tests are generated such that there is exactly one solution.
 You may not use the same element twice.

 Example 1:
 Input: numbers = [2,7,11,15], target = 9
 Output: [1,2]
 Explanation: The sum of 2 and 7 is 9.
 Therefore, index1 = 1, index2 = 2.
 ```java
 class Solution{